petemad/AAP/README.md

 melody memorize | 10
 psalm memorize | 5
 Bounus | infinity
-friday sunday school | 6
+friday sunday school | 3
 friday mass attendance | 3

 ### VERY IMPORTANT NOTES
 * Everything is related to your honesty.
-* I will believe you in whatever you say ,as we are not in a school but in a church ,please never forget it we are in a church .
+* I will believe you in whatever you say ,as we are not in a school but in a church ,please never forget this "we are in a church".
 * It will not be good if I found that you are lying on me.
+    * **frist time**  you will lose 0.25 of your points
+    * **second time** you will lose 0.5 of your remainig points
+    * **third time** you will lose all your points
-* football is not a must but you have the ability to choose another activity if you want
+* football is _not a must_ but you have the ability to choose another activity if you want
 * activities like {art , music , programming , drawing , ..... etc }
 * teams forming is a must
 * points will be updated every week